Workbench-Build/workbook/docs/index.md

 And [create a bug bounty](https://consensys.github.io/smart-contract-best-practices/software_engineering/#bug-bounty-programs)! (even if it's only in your native token1)

+You might also want to have:

+- documentation and user guides
+- onboarding support
+- community marketing/outreach

 ### Monitoring and analysis

 Resources to monitor on-chain and community engagement goes here.